menonvarun/taf/pages/locator_in_taf.md

 <ul>
 <li>Locators/Selectors are stored in a separate file rather than being part of the code.</li>
 <li>Code is more readable</li>
-<li>Support for runtime change in locators helps in using the same logic but with different selelctors as per requirement.
+<li>Support for runtime change in locators helps in using the same logic but with different selectors as per requirement.
-An example may be when there are 2 version of the same application but with different selectors and you need to support automation testing for both.</li>
+An example may be when there are 2 versions of the same application but with different selectors and you need to support automation testing for both.</li>
 </ul>

 Following are two of the examples where you can use the Custom Page Factory implementation: